mem48/geocompr/main.md

 publications.]
 but methods published under the geocomputational banner have influenced the direction of geographical research, as we will see in subsequent chapters.
 Algorithms are powerful tools that can become highly complex.
-However, all algorithms are composed of smaller, often modular parts.
+However, all algorithms are composed of smaller parts.
 By teaching these foundations we aim to empower you.
-Creating your own solutions to geographic data problems can feel breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI).
+Creating your own solutions to geographic data problems can feel like breaking free from the metaphorical 'glass ceiling' imposed by GUI-based proprietary geographic information systems (see Table \@ref(tab:gdsl) for a definition of GUI).

 <!-- todo: what contributions, which will we use, where in the book? -->